 In 1942 Kay joined the U.S. Navy and played in its band during World War II.
 There he acquired proficiency on a number of band instruments including the saxophone, flute, piccolo, and piano.
 After the war, Kay continued his formal music education, studying composition at Colombia University in 1947 on the Alice M. Ditson Fellowship (1946).

 In 1947 Kay traveled to Rome, Italy to continue his studies, financed by a series of scholarships including a Julius Rosenwald Fellowship (1947), a Fulbright Scholarship (1949) and the Prix de Rome (1949, 1951).
 He married Barbara Harrison in 1949 in New York and she later joined him in Italy.
 Harrison taught music at the Anglo-American Overseas School in Rome.
 The couple gave birth to their first daughter, Virginia, in 1951 while still in Rome.
 They returned to the U.S. in 1953 and two more daughters were born: Melinda in 1957 and Hilary in 1959.

-On May 20, 1995 at the age 78, Ulysses Simpson Kay died due to complications of Parkinson’s disease.
+On May 20, 1995 Ulysses Simpson Kay died due to complications of Parkinson’s disease at the age of 78.
 At the time he was a resident of Englewood, New Jersey.